hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - RADIUS Change of Authorization (CoA)
-  - a mechanism to change the attributes of an AAA session after it is authenticated
+  - a mechanism to change the attributes of an <span style="color: #bb6600;">authentication, authorization, and accounting (AAA) session</span> after it is authenticated
   - enable AAA globally to support CoA: `aaa new-model`
   - main steps of CoA procedure
     - authentication